CaterpillarStudyGroup/ImportantArticles/src/InertializationTransitionCost.md

 Something which is often required by animation systems (Motion Matching being a key example) is a way to compute a "cost" associated with a particular transition between two frames of animation.

-In Motion Matching this is typically done by taking the difference between ["features"](https://montreal.ubisoft.com/en/introducing-learned-motion-matching/) "features" of both the source and destination animations.
+In Motion Matching this is typically done by taking the difference between ["features"](https://montreal.ubisoft.com/en/introducing-learned-motion-matching/) of both the source and destination animations.
 Usually, the positions of a few key joints (such as the feet), as well as their velocities.
 The magnitudes (or squared magnitudes) of the differences of these feature values is computed, and then added together using some user specified or automatically computed weights.

 And although both simple and fast, there are two limitations to this notion of a "transition cost".
 The first problem is that we're mixing units (such as positions and velocities).
 This is why we need some kind of weighting terms to balance the contribution from each of these things.
 Setting good weights by hand is quite difficult, so we often resort to some kind of statistical normalization instead - something which can be a little brittle to changes in our data.

 The second problem is that this does not account for the relationships between these features.
 And having some particular combination of joint position and velocity can often result in an unexpectedly good transition, which is not accounted for when we just add up those differences separately (as we will see later).

-While I was thinking about this problem, I wondered if we could do something better by assuming our transitions are performed using [spring-damper](https://www.daniel-holden.com/page/spring-roll-call#inertialization) inertialization.
+While I was thinking about this problem, I wondered if we could do something better by assuming our transitions are performed using [inertialization](https://www.daniel-holden.com/page/spring-roll-call#inertialization).
 The idea I came up with was this: let's define our transition cost as *the total displacement* caused by an inertialized transition. i.e. The area of the graph between the source and destination animations:

 ![](./assets/6a-1.png)

 When we're using a critically damped spring to produce this offset between source and destination, something like this area can be computed directly using the *integral* of the spring equation.

-For example, here's the integral of a critically damped spring, with target position zero and target velocity zero (as used to decay the offset of the inertializer), where the initial position is given as `x`, the initial velocity as `v` and half-damping `y` is as defined [spring-damper](https://www.daniel-holden.com/page/spring-roll-call#critical) here:
+For example, here's the integral of a critically damped spring, with target position zero and target velocity zero (as used to decay the offset of the inertializer), where the initial position is given as `x`, the initial velocity as `v` and half-damping `y` is as defined [here](https://www.daniel-holden.com/page/spring-roll-call#critical):

 \begin{align*} \int (e^{−y\cdot t}\cdot (x+(v+x\cdot y)\cdot t))dt & =−e^{−y\cdot t} \cdot \frac{1}{y^2} \cdot (t\cdot v\cdot y+x\cdot y\cdot (t\cdot y+2)+v) \end{align*}